Pikku Kakkonen

 The Pikku Kakkonen show is based in Tampere, and its signature melodies (The Pikku Kakkonen mail tune and the main title tune) have been made into mobile phone ringing tones.
 On October 25, 1983, Pikku Kakkonen introduced a new logo that consists of a moon, a flower, a teddybear, a doll, a ghost, a fish, and a bird which together form the number 2; this matches the frequency for Yle's secondary channel.
-Pikku Kakkonens current intro animation is illustrated by Camilla Mickwitz who was responsible for designing and animating the stop-motion opening and ending sequences.
-This logo has become a trademark symbol of Pikku Kakkonen.
-It will permanently remain in use.
+Pikku Kakkonens current intro animation is illustrated by Camilla Mickwitz (1937–1989) who was responsible for designing and animating the stop-motion opening and ending sequences.
+This logo has become a trademark symbol of Pikku Kakkonen and it will permanently remain in use.

 A variety of live-action and animated television series air as part of Pikku Kakkonen, both domestic and imported.
 The imported series are mainly animated and have all been dubbed and localized into Finnish.
 The domestic series are mainly live-action.
 Pikku Kakkonen is targeted at an audience of preschool and elementary school-aged children.
 It has a counterpart for older children called Galaxi which also airs on Yle TV2.
-Galaxi broadcasts live-action and animated television series both from Finland and overseas, all in the Finnish language.
+Galaxi broadcasts live-action and animated television series both from Finland and overseas, all in the Finnish language.Pikku Kakkonen was awarded the Golden Venla (Kultainen Venla) in 2011 and 2012 as the "best children's TV show of the year".